ShumengJ/Sub-voxel-SegmentationGAN/README.md

 # Sub-voxel segmentation GAN

-Generative Adversarial Networks trained on avian eggshells micro-CT image to identify and segment eggshell pores on sub-voxel.
+Generative Adversarial Networks trained on 3D micro-CT scans of avian eggshells for sub-voxel pore identification and segmentation.